ritchieng/wideresnet-tensorlayer/README.md

 # Wide ResNet implemented with TensorLayer

-## WIP Note
-This repository is still a work in progress (WIP).
-Until this statement has been removed, the code would not work properly.
-Please bear with me.

 ## Original Paper's Abstract
 The paper on Wide Residual Networks (BMVC 2016) [http://arxiv.org/abs/1605.07146](http://arxiv.org/abs/1605.07146) is by Sergey Zagoruyko and Nikos Komodakis.